 - First, remove all of the ornaments, lights, garland, and tinsel, as well as the stand.
 Then you can

 recycle your bare, real Christmas tree through one of

-curb during your yard waste collection week.
-Please cut the tree
+curb during their regular yard waste pickup week.
+The tree must

 - Check with